Frequently Asked Questions

 Q. I just received a COVID vaccine and/or booster shot, can I have a mammogram?

-Q. Is COVID-19 testing covered by insurance?
+Q. Are COVID-19 tests, treatments and vaccines covered by insurance?

 A. If you are concerned about your coverage for these charges, please check with your insurance prior to scheduling.
 If you still have questions, please feel free to call our business office at 763-684-3760.

-Q. Are you limiting visitors in your clinics?
+Q. Are masks required in your clinics?

 Q. Where can I find the latest information on Minnesota’s response to COVID-19?